wolf-dominion/diagnosis-site-fe/README.md

 Project v1 is finished and fully functional.
 I plan on implementing an email system for the contact page in the upcoming weeks.

+Stretch goal/challenge: Have a 3D model of doctor and patient in room to make the simulation more immersive.

 ## Contact
 Created by [Hannah Drury](https://www.linkedin.com/in/hannah-drury-042a8391/)